Sending Initial Discovery Requests

 DISCLAIMER: The contents of and materials available in this section and at this web site are for informational purposes only and not for the purpose of solicitation or providing legal advice or opinions.
 Use of the information on this website does not create an attorney-client relationship.
 The contents and posting and viewing of information of this website should not be construed as and should not be relied upon for legal advice in any particular circumstance.
 No action should be taken in reliance on the information contained on this website and we disclaim all liability in respect to actions taken or not taken based on any or all of the contents of this site to the fullest extent permitted by law.
 An attorney licensed or authorized to practice in your jurisdiction should be contacted for advice on specific legal issues.

 In addition to investigating what exactly happened to a particular patient or resident, formal discovery through written discovery requests is effective in establishing a nursing home's or assisted living facility's pattern of institutionalized substandard care for purposes of the Elder Abuse Act's enhanced remedies, as well as punitive damage liability.
-The Los Angeles nursing home and assisted living neglect lawyers at the Law Offices of Ben Yeroushalmi have extensive experience conducting discovery in elder abuse and neglect cases and understand that it is generally the goal of facility defendants to delay and obstruct discovery as much as possible.
+The Los Angeles nursing home and assisted living neglect lawyers at the Yeroushalmi Law have extensive experience conducting discovery in elder abuse and neglect cases and understand that it is generally the goal of facility defendants to delay and obstruct discovery as much as possible.
 It is not uncommon for elder abuse attorneys to file dozens of motions to compel, and even motions for sanctions for a defendant's failure to comply.
 Plaintiffs should therefore anticipate fighting for and compelling each and every discovery request sent to these defendants.

 The following categories of information are typical to request of defendants in nearly all elder abuse and neglect cases: